microsoft/vscode-docs/api/extension-guides/language-model.md

 ### Use the `LanguageModelChatMessage` class

-The Language Model API provides the `LanguageModelChatMessage` class to create user messages.
-A language model prompt consists of one or more user messages that define the context in which the user's message is interpreted.
+The Language Model API provides the `LanguageModelChatMessage` class to represent and create chat messages.
+You can use the `LanguageModelChatMessage.User` or `LanguageModelChatMessage.Assistant` methods to create user or assistant messages respectively.

 In the following example, the first message provides context for the prompt: